 Scholarships and Financial Aid

 The graduate program is able to provide financial assistance, in the form of scholarships and fellowships, to students whose personal financial resources are insufficient to meet the expenses of graduate study.
 Funds for scholarships and fellowships are limited, and awards typically will apply only to tuition and cannot cover living expenses.
 The amount of aid awards varies greatly based on the personal financial situation of each applicant.
-However, the average aid award covers approximately 45% of tuition costs.

 Students may also apply for Federal Stafford Loans, and those who are New York State residents may apply to the New York State Tuition Assistance Program.
 These loan and grant programs are briefly described below.
 More detailed information about applying for financial aid can be obtained from the Conservatory.
 Financial aid is administered by the Bard College Office of Financial Aid.